kisanola/tech-community-api-levelup/README.md

 The definitions and a detailed requirements list follow.
 You will be graded on whether your application performs data retrieval and manipulation based on given use cases exactly as described in the requirements.

+### Required features
+- Users should be able to add a new post
+- Users should be able to update a single post
+- Users should be able to retrieve a sinle post
+- Users should be able to delete a single post
+- Users should be able to retrive all posts

 ### Schema
 - Post
 ```